Herb Di Gioia

 Following Hancock's untimely death, Di Gioia channeled most of his energies into teaching.
 He was a central figure in Britain's National Film and Television School, training anthropologists in filmmaking techniques and fostering ethnographic sensibilities among filmmaking students — most notably Molly Dineen.

 After filmmaker Norman Miller received a grant from the National Science Foundation to do a series of films in five different ecological zones throughout the world, Di Gioia and Hancock were chosen to film in Afghanistan.
-It was here that they spent three to four months shooting, resulting in the Afghan Series in the Faces of Change.
+It was here that they spent three to four months shooting, resulting in the Afghan Series in the Faces of Change collection.

 "Despite the importance of Di Gioia's film work and his enormous influence as a teacher, his contribution and importance has been largely overlooked in histories and accounts of ethnographic cinema." — Grimshaw, Anna.
 Conversations with Anthropological Filmmakers: Herb Di Gioia.
 Visual Anthropology Review.
 Eds.
 Andrea Walsh and Najwa Adra.
 New York: American Anthropological Association, 2006.
 46-59.)